 This 360-acre outdoor entertainment and shopping complex is located in the heart of Myrtle Beach and offers a variety of things to do for Myrtle Beach visitors.
 During the summer months, Broadway hosts a Summer Fireworks Extravaganza, a free concert event featured every Tuesday night.
 Festivals celebrating the holidays, street performers and regional festivals can also be found at Broadway at the Beach throughout the year.

 4) Murrells Inlet Marsh Walk

+As far as free things to do in Myrtle Beach go, this one is a hidden gem!
 A stroll along the Murrells Inlet Marsh Walk is a great way to experience nature in Myrtle Beach.
-Murrells Inlet is a historic village, and the Marsh Walk provides visitors great views of the saltwater marsh, birds and beautiful scenery.
+Murrells Inlet is a historic village, and the Marsh Walk provides visitors great views of the saltwater marsh, birds, and beautiful scenery.
 Dotted along the Marsh Walk are delicious cafes and restaurants, ideal for a scenic lunch or dinner.

 5) Garden City Beach Pier

 The Pier at Garden City Beach is free to walk.
 Plus, during the summer season, The Pier hosts free concerts and live bands.
 If you can spare a little bit of cash, there are two full-service bars and a cafe serving breakfast, lunch and dinner items.
 That’s not all the pier has to offer, though.
 There’s also an arcade!
 Plus, you fishing off the pier is a popular pastime.
 Check out the pier’s fishing report to see if they’re biting while you’re in town.